uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 App Config Items
 ^^^^^^^^^^^^^^^^

-This section captures the items that need to be put in place before an installation of an app or accessory is functional.
+This section captures the items that need to be put in place before a deployment of an app or accessory is functional.
 These items can be things such as files, directories, symbolic links, or databases; but also scripts that need to be run.